itsviennaregion/automaps/docs/getting_started.md

 ```

 ## Creating a demo project
-Do get a feeling for the functionality and configuration of autoMaps you should first
+To get a feeling for the functionality and configuration of autoMaps you should first
 create a demo project.

 On the command line, `cd` into a directory where you want to place the demo project.